Roasted Green Beans with Mushrooms and Bacon

 Are Green Beans Paleo or AIP Compliant?

-Her conclusion was that compared to dried beans, the level of anti-nutrients in green beans are comparatively very, very low, and further diminished via cooking.
-Green beans also differ from dried beans in that we eat the whole pod, which comprises their bulk, and does not contain significant amounts of the "anti-nutrients" (like phytates) which are found in more significant amounts in other types of beans.
+Her conclusion was that compared to dried beans, the level of anti-nutrients in green beans is comparatively very, very low and further diminished via cooking.
+Green beans also differ from dried beans in that we eat the whole pod, which comprises their bulk and does not contain significant amounts of the "anti-nutrients" (like phytates), which are found in more significant amounts in other types of beans.
 Therefore, she recommends enjoying green beans if you are on Paleo.

 Those on a strict elimination diet like AIP may wish to avoid any amount of exposure to legumes, even green beans.
 Once you've reached the reintroduction phase of AIP, green beans are fair game for reintroduction phase 1.